simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 Hmm , great !!
 But how do we  see what is the value of `PATH` right now in my system ?

-RUN (Should work on Linux based Teminals)
+RUN (Should work on Linux based Terminals)

 ```
 echo $PATH